Maple Wood | Uses, Color, Advantages, and Disadvantages

 Working with Maple Wood

-Maple wood is hard but can be easily carved and shaped.
-It holds nails and screws well, glues, and finishes well.
+Maple wood is challenging but can be carved and shaped with the right tools.
+It holds nails and screws well, glues, and finishes nicely.

 Stain wood

-In other words, the grains of maple wood is not uniform.
+In other words, the grains of maple wood are not uniform.
 Some areas accept the stain while others resist the stain completely, resulting in patchy stains.

 There are some important steps to get rid of blotchy problems, which should be followed before starting to stain.

-In the first step, do light sanding, it will open the pores and make it uniform.
+• Step 1: In the first step, do light sanding; it will open the pores and make them uniform.
 Start with 120 grit and go up to 220.
-Sanding also removes the small dents and scratches.
+Sanding also removes minor dents and scratches.

-Do not apply sanding in one place for a long time, apply it uniformly on the entire surface.
+• Step 2: Do not apply sanding in one place for a long time; apply it uniformly on the entire surface.

-After two coats of a pre-stain conditioner, you can apply your stain of choice to the maple wood.
-After the whole process of stain is completed, let the wood dry thoroughly.
+• Step 3: After two coats of a pre-stain conditioner, you can apply your stain of choice to the maple wood.
+After the whole stain process is completed, let the wood dry thoroughly.

-The heartwood (duramen, dead, central wood of trees) of some wood contains extractives that protect the wood from external elements.
+Some wood’s heartwood (center wood of trees) contains extractives that protect the wood from external elements.
 Extractives are the mixer of oils, resins, tannins, and polyphenols.

 Is Maple a Hard Wood?